Queuevius/Needpedia/README.md

 That said, the tools we're making for activists and scientists can also be used for respectable/ethical businesses, so once Needpedia's doing well we plan on creating a separate, worker-owned, for-profit business that specializes in using the tools we've made here to serve businesses, and generate funding for legal defense, (for Needpedia).

- Needpedia has an FAQ section here: https://needpedia.org/faq a 'how to' section on the homepage at Needpedia.org
+ Needpedia has an FAQ section here: https://needpedia.org/faq and a 'how to' section on the homepage at Needpedia.org

-*Please also remember that as far as I'm concerned, Needpedia's dev community is the backbone of this entire operation, so if there is Anything I can do to support you, or that we can add to this project to make it work better, I definitely want to know.
+*Please also remember that Needpedia's dev community is the backbone of this entire operation, so if there is Anything I can do to support you, or that we can add to this project to make it work better, I definitely want to know.
 My personal email address is Anthonydunn97202@gmail.com - Even if I can't answer your question I can probably find someone who can.
       -Anthony Brasher, Needpedia's founder